Frequently Asked Questions

 6. How do I join the PNMGC Peer Mentoring Program?

 At the start of each semester, PNMGC begins recruiting new mentors and mentees.
 The application to participate can be found online at the PNMGC website (www.pnmgc.unm.edu) and Facebook page (www.facebook.com/pnmgc).
 PNMGC also sends details on joining the Peer Mentoring Program to our general mailing list, PNMGC-L. You can add yourself to our mailing list, and manage all subscriptions, at https://list.unm.edu.
+Visit us by making an appointment through email and you may contact us.

 7. What types of things should mentors be able to give assistance about?